mclemente/Item-Macro/README.md

 1. Inside Foundry's Configuration and Setup screen, go to **Add-on Modules**
 2. Click "Install Module"
+3. Install module using one of the two approaches:
-3. Seach for the Module, install in the Module Manager.
+  - Search for the Module and install using the Module Manager, or
-4. In the Manifest URL field paste: `https://github.com/Kekilla0/Item-Macro/releases/download/v1.5.3/module.json`
+  - In the Manifest URL field paste: `https://github.com/Foundry-Workshop/Item-Macro/releases/latest/download/module.json`.

 # Usage